PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-12 07:14:49
+Last updated: 2024-04-12 07:15:22
-Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar
+Random Quote: You don't bring a date to a wedding, that's like taking a deer carcass on a hunting trip. - Barney Stinson